stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): We use SET statement.
 - Question (meisenbach-stat6250): When two datasets have the same variable, how is the length of the variable determined?
 - Answer (meisenbach-stat6250): The length is determined by the first dataset.
+- Question (aoneill2-stat6250): When two files are merged with different values of a variable by the same name in each, which value gets overwritten, the first input file or the second?
+- Answer (aoneill2-stat6250): The first input file's variable value is overwritten by the second.